Twins vs. Royals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has collected 26 hits with seven doubles, five home runs and 13 walks.
-He has driven in eight runs.
+- Pasquantino has 26 hits with seven doubles, five home runs, 13 walks and eight RBI.

 Pasquantino Recent Games